gtheofilou/zoo/README.md

 # Virtual Zoo

-It implements a "Virtual Zoo" based on the tasks of the preliminary test.
+A Spring Boot web application implementing a "Virtual Zoo" based on the tasks of the preliminary test.
 The following endpoints are exposed:

 - myZoo/animals/all (task 3.1)